Hartland (Lewisburg, West Virginia)

-Hartland, also known as the Rodgers Farm, is a historic home located near Lewisburg, Greenbrier County, West Virginia.
+Hartland, also known as the Rodgers Farm, is a historic home located near Lewisburg, West Virginia, United States.
 The original section was built about 1800, with the two story log addition built sometime after 1812.
 A third section of similar size to the second was added before 1860.
 About 1895, a fourth addition was built.
 In 1912, a porch was added.

 It was listed on the National Register of Historic Places in 1975.